SEX TEXTS from the BIBLE

 Geoffrey W. Sutton

 I read Hornsby's text as part of my research for A House Divided.
 I found her matter-of-fact and easy-to-read analysis helpful to consider alternate perspectives than one often gets from pulpits and those less skilled at the nuances of biblical languages than is professor Hornsby.

 I came across Hornsby's book in a local bookstore and I am glad I did.
-She has organized her short work in four sections: Marriage and Family Life, Women's Sexuality, Destructive Sexuality, and Sexual Joy and Delight.
+She has organized her short work using four sections: Marriage and Family Life, Women's Sexuality, Destructive Sexuality, and Sexual Joy and Delight.
 Within each section are major biblical texts related to the section theme.
 For example, under the section on Marriage and Family Life you will find chapters on "Dating," Marriage, Divorce, and Sexual Orientation.

 Examples of topics in the section on Women's Sexuality include Virginity, Prostitution, and Menstruation.
 The troubling passages about rape and incest are included under "Destructive Sexuality."
 Fortunately, Hornsby ends on a positive note with biblical texts celebrating sexuality in Genesis and Song of Songs.

 Sex Texts is short and to the point.
 Her insights are presented clearly and encourage readers to think carefully about the meaning of the ancient texts.
 It is no secret that Christians are A House Divided when it comes to matters of sexuality and morality.
 Hornsby's work contributes to helping people think carefully about what the Bible has to say about such important topics.